Joseph Kayll: Second World War

+Prisoner of war

-In 1941 he was mentioned in dispatches before being shot down over France in July.
-He was subsequently captured by the Germans and became a prisoner of war.
-He became Senior British officer (SBO) at Oflag IX until moved to Oflag VI-B Warburg in October 1941.
-In September 1942 Wing Commander Kayll escaped in a mass break out and with a companion travelled by foot 90 kilometres before being recaptured south of Fulda.
+Captured by the Germans, Kayall became a prisoner of war and was initially held at Oflag IX-A/H at Spangenberg.
+He assisted in facilitating two escapes made by other prisoners before being moved to Oflag VI-B near Warburg in October.
+Kayll escaped in a mass break out in September 1942 and with a companion travelled by foot 90 kilometres before being recaptured south of Fulda.
 He was transferred to Stalag Luft III at Sagan in May 1943, and was in charge of the Escape Committee for the East Compound.
 He remained in captivity for the remainder of the war, co-ordinating numerous escape attempts, for which he was later appointed an Officer of the Order of the British Empire in 1946.
+The published citation read:

+Later life

-After the war he continued to serve, rejoining the Royal Auxiliary Air Force and commanding No. 607 (County of Durham) Squadron.
+After the war Kyall continued to serve, rejoining the Royal Auxiliary Air Force and commanding No. 607 (County of Durham) Squadron.

 In civilian life he served as a justice of the peace and as Deputy Lieutenant of Durham.
+He died on 3 March 2000.